 The other thing I do when I get a full request in is I send it to my readers.
 Yes, I have readers.
 ABLit agents work with qualified young publishing enthusiasts on full manuscripts and sometimes client manuscripts.
 Since we’re scattered all over the country, my colleagues and I have our own networks of readers, although there are some readers that everyone at the agency works with.

 I currently have several readers and I also work with one of our agency readers.
 I have a very rigorous reader screening process and choose my readers very carefully.
 Though, I don’t always agree with them, I value their feedback.
 They provide a valuable service to me, as they fill in my blind spots and make sure I’m not missing anything — good or bad — about a manuscript.
-(I started out as a reader for ABLit, so I love teaching and working with my readers, it’s a great learning experience for both of us.)
+(I started out as a reader for ABLit, so I love teaching and working with my readers, it’s a great learning experience for both of us.
+Speaking of which, toxic assistant attitude toward “lowly interns” can get you in trouble, so avoid it.)

 What Literary Agents Want in a Manuscript